 | |

-Have you ever wondered how your automotive electronics/ eletrical system work?
+Have you ever wondered how your automotive electrical and electronics system work?
 Specifically, how all the electrical and electronic systems work together to make your car go?
 Well, if you’re curious, you’re in luck, because today we’re going to talk about Understanding Automotive Electrical and Electronic Systems.

-Automotive Electronic / Eletrical system example: 2020 Porsche Taycane
+Automotive Electrical and Electronic system example: 2020 Porsche Taycane

-Automotive electronics encompass a range of electronic systems used in vehicles, including those for engine management, ignition, radio, carputers (CAN/ECU), telematics, and in-car entertainment.
-These systems are also integral to types of motorized vehicles such as: trucks, motorcycles, off-road vehicles, and other internal combustion-powered machinery like forklifts, tractors, and excavators.
+Automotive electronics encompass a range of electronic systems used in vehicles.
+Which includes those for engine management, ignition, radio, carputers (CAN/ECU), telematics, and in-car entertainment.
+These systems are also integral to all types of motorized vehicles such as: trucks, motorcycles, off-road vehicles.

-The powertrain system is an essential part of a car that consists of all the components responsible for generating and transmitting power to the wheels.
-This includes mechanical systems such as engine, transmission, driveshaft, and differential, the electrical system which includes the generator, electric motors as well the the control and electronic system, which include all the ECUs and microcontrollers.
+The powertrain system consists of all the components responsible for generating and transmitting power to the wheels.
+This includes mechanical systems such as engine, transmission, driveshaft, and differential.
+The electrical system includes the generator, electric motors as well the the control and electronic system, which include all the ECUs and microcontrollers.
 All these systems works together to convert the energy from gas (ICE vehicle) or battery pack (EV) into mechanical power that drives the wheels, allowing the car to move.

 Automotive Electrical and Electronic System

 The battery is the heart of the electrical system.
 It’s what provides power to everything when the engine or main battery pack isn’t running.
-In an ICE vehicle the alternator is what recharges the battery while the car is running, so it’s crucial to making sure your car stays running.
+In an ICE vehicle the alternator is what recharges the battery while the car is running.
 And the starter motor is what gets the engine crank when you turn the key.

 Automotive Electronics Systems – VW Phaeton

-What are the 3 main automotive electrical systems?
+What are the 3 main components of an automotive electrical systems?

 First things first, let’s talk about the electrical system in your car.
 This system is responsible for providing power to the starter motor so your IC engine can start up, as well as powering all the electrical components in your car like the lights, radio, and power windows.
 The three main components of the electrical system are the battery, alternator, and starter motor.